 Same thing with the Republicans.

-Um and and some people have no concept of ideology.
+And some people have no concept of ideology.

-Conservative liberal doesn't mean anything to them.
+Conservative, liberal doesn't mean anything to them.

-It's all just it's all just party.
+It's all just party.

-I mean, there's there's there are a lot of people out there clueless.
+There are a lot of people out there clueless.

 Yes, I know.

-But I it makes you wonder how can they be clueless in this modern day and age, you know?
+But it makes you wonder how can they be clueless in this modern day and age, you know?

 That's really your question, isn't it?